Last updated on January 3rd, 2023 at 06:50 pm

 Step six – If needed, and your bar is bare or stainless steel, you can move to a metal bristle brush.
 Use this as a last resort and make sure to use a brass brush as brass is a soft metal that is less likely to mark up or scratch your bar.

 Step seven – Apply a coat of AIM Lubricant.
 I like to apply this coat with a separate, dedicated microfibre cloth.
 Apply liberally.

 Step eight – Let the bar sit for 5-10 minutes.
 Allow the oil time to go to work on any existing rust or corrosion.

 Step nine – Go back in with your brush (again, nylon is preferred for all but the most highly corroded bars) and scrub off any rust that has developed.

 Step ten – If needed address the sleeves the same way you did the bar itself.
 I find that my sleeves need attention very rarely compared to the bar itself.
-If you live in high humidity or coastal environment, you may have a different experience.
+If you live in high humidity or a coastal environment, you may have a different experience.

 Step eleven – Wipe the bar down again with your cloth.
 The goal here is to leave the bar as clean as possible.